 “We are not talking about something that would make a big boom,” Melson testified last year.

-The bills would generate $23,000 in additional revenue for enforcement, based on their fiscal notes.
-The bills allow the State Fire Marshal to increase fees every five years up to 2% based on the percentage increase in the Consumer Price Index for all urban consumers.
+SB147 and HB112 would generate $23,000 in additional revenue annually for enforcement, based on their fiscal notes.
+The bills also allow the State Fire Marshal to increase fees every five years up to 2% based on the percentage increase in the Consumer Price Index for all urban consumers.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!